ansys/pyansys-dev-guide/doc/source/overview/index.rst

 expose Ansys technologies to the Python ecosystem.
 These libraries are more than reusable scripts.
 They are clear, concise, and maintainable APIs and interfaces.
-Their useful functions, classes, and plugins eliminate the need to write scripts and code from scratch.
+Their useful functions, classes, and plugins eliminate the need to write scripts interfacing with low level APIs, but rather interact with the product or service at a high level, object orientated manner.

 These libraries play a vital role in: